List of Shortland Street characters introduced in 1992: Carrie Burton

 Carrie Burton was the strict director of nursing, played by Lisa Crittenden.
 She was part of the original cast and appeared from the first episode up until November the following year.

 In 1992 Carrie was accused of helping Sam's (Rene Naufahu) cousin to die and was arrested but not charged.
 The stress of the accusation led Carrie to date hospital CEO - Michael (Paul Gittins).
 The relationship didn't last and Carrie briefly dated a builder through the new year.
 Desperate to have children, Carrie decided to get a colleague to donate his sperm and accepted samples from Chris (Michael Galvin), Steve (Andrew Binns), Hone Ropata (Temuera Morrison) and Guy (Craig Parker).
 Carrie fell pregnant and started to date Steve's mysterious father - Declan (Kevin J. Wilson).
 The two married in Las Vegas and bought the local bar in Carrie's name.
 Carrie gave birth to triplets in September but received little support from Declan and ended up relying on Steve.
 The two eventually admitted their mutual feelings following the revelation Declan was a criminal.
 However blackmail from Declan's dodgy associates made Carrie flee to Australia with her three children after one final kiss with Steve.

+Carrie was referenced frequently early in 1994 as Steve continued to develop romantic feelings for her and a sense of fatherhood for the children.
+Carrie was expected to return to Ferndale for Declan’s trial, however Sarah developed cancer resulting in Carrie cancelling their trip.
+Following Declan escaping custody and the country, and Steve’s death in a car accident in March, Carrie saw no reason to return to New Zealand.
+Steve bequeathed his house to Carrie and the children, which she eventually sold in December to Ellen Crozier (Robyn Malcolm).

 In November 1995, Chris visited Carrie and the triplets so that he could introduce his father Bruce (Ken Blackburn) to them before he died.

-Carrie's son Finn (Lukas Whiting) returns to Ferndale in 2016 to meet his father and announces that Carrie has recently died.
+Carrie's son Finn (Lukas Whiting) returns to Ferndale in 2016 to meet his father and announces that Carrie has recently died from breast cancer.